 How did your first impressions and initial concerns change from when you arrived to when you left?

 At first when I arrived I was a little afraid to venture very far from my host home and work.
-I was afraid that I would get lost but after time I realized that if I was to really get a full experience from the country I had to travel and depend on my own.
+I was afraid that I would get lost but after time I realized that if I was to really get a full experience from the country I had to travel and depend on myself.
 I also came to realize and accept that things were different there and I wasn’t going to be able to change many things in a day-to-day scheme.

 With my internship, at first I worried that I was not actually helping or “doing enough”.
 I realized that the help, love and care that I could give to the people I worked with was sufficient, and that was what mattered.
 I also had a great respect for the culture and their practices.
 You have to give up your misconceptions and prejudices when you travel.
 Having the most open mind will create more success and a greater adventure.
 I made sure that I just let things happen and tried anything new that would heighten my experience.